 Visiting a castle is one of the things to do in Canada that may not necessarily be at the top of your list.
-But did you know that across Canada, there’s a collection of glorious turrets and intricate stonework from some of the most impressive Canadian castles and forts.
+But did you know that across Canada, there’s a collection of glorious turrets and intricate stonework at some of the most impressive Canadian castles and forts?
 These forts and castles in Canada vividly punctuate the stunning Canadian landscape like props in a fairytale.

 Visiting or staying in a fort or castle is a great way to experience how the rich and famous – and the mighty mavericks in the businesses of fur and soldiering – slept, dined and entertained.
-Soak up the glamour of Canada’s early days and live like royalty in one of these Canadian castles and visit these Canadian forts.
+So, soak up the glamour of Canada’s early days and live like royalty in one of these Canadian castles and visit these Canadian forts.
 All are Canadian landmarks that are worth visiting.

 Ever since first opening this historic gem in the heart of Canada’s capital has rolled out the red carpet to world leaders, tycoons, and renowned artists.